BotYue/ELE-292-Lab-SU/Lab 9 Pendulum I/Lab 9 Main Task 1.md

 Now, we will use both Arduino and Analog Discovery to measure and verify such $V_{out}$.

-* For Arduino, write a simple code the can  print out the real time voltage from your assigned analog pin to Serial Monitor.
+* For Arduino, write a simple code the can print out the real time voltage from your assigned Analog pin to Serial Monitor. <br> You can review [Lab 4 Main Task 3 (Arduino I)](../Lab%204%20Arduino%20I/Lab%204%20Main%20Task%203.md) for code piece.
 * For Analog Discovery, you can use either `Scope` or `Voltmeter` to measure it.

 ### ✅ Keep running and unchanged.
 Proceed to Task 2.
 No Check Point here.